-Just like your existing home, custom, stick-built ADUs constructed to last decades.
+Just like your existing residence, custom, stick-built ADUs are constructed to last decades.
 As a result, every detail matters.
 Having a solid foundation, wood framing, drywall, roofing, and custom finishes are a given for Cottage general contractor partners.
 This should be a requirement for your project as well, and is not necessarily the case for prefab home and ADU companies such as Abodu, Villa Homes (formerly Habitat ADU), and other providers.

 Is Project Capacity Guaranteed for Your ADU Project?